| | | | | | | | | |

 • Cornstarch (cornflour in the U.K.) ensures the filling remains dry, so there’s no soggy gyoza!

-The bold flavor of vegetable gyoza rests on the natural intensity of our chosen vegetables, plus a scant few aromatics that pull their weight.
+The bold flavour of vegetable gyoza rests on the natural intensity of our chosen vegetables, plus a scant few aromatics that pull their weight.
 Where you can get creative with amping up the seasonings is in potsticker dipping sauce!

 Vegan Japanese gyoza on a blue plate with spring onions on top.